sandeep06011991/myblog/_cooking/Teriyaki.md

 #### Instructions

-1. Make the sauce: In a medium bowl, combine soy sauce, vinegar, sesame oil, honey, garlic, ginger and cornstarch.
+1. Make the sauce: In a medium bowl, combine soy sauce, vinegar **WINE not vinegar** , sesame oil, honey, garlic, ginger and cornstarch.
   Whisk until smooth. **DILUTE SAUCE ** for simmering
 2. In a large skillet, over medium heat, heat oil.
 Add chicken to skillet and season with salt and pepper.
 Cook until golden and almost cooked through, about 10 minutes.